 Safe access and egress from the site should be provided to reduce the residual risks to a development.
 The developer should seek to incorporate an emergency plan and a safe refuge point if the development site has been identified to be at risk of flooding.

-The local authority and Emergency Services should be consulted when designing an emergency plan.
+The Local Planning Authority and Emergency Services should be consulted when designing an emergency plan.
 For further details on emergency planning.

-8.6 Making space for water
+8.5 Making space for water